 Place residual assay medium and the components of the PromoCell DetachKit at room temperature for 1-2 hours.

-Hint: Place an appropriate amount of methanol (98%) at $4^{\circ}$ C if you plan to fix and stain the cells immediately after the assay (see page 7: C) Fixation and Analysis of Migrated Cells).
+Hint: Place an appropriate amount of methanol (98%) at 4°C if you plan to fix and stain the cells immediately after the assay (see page 7: C) Fixation protocol).